4 homers lead Tigers to 6-3 win over White Sox

 Jeimer Candelario, Gordon Beckham and Victor Reyes also went deep for Detroit, which came into the game having allowed 100 more homers than it had hit.

+The White Sox got homers from Eloy Jimenez and Wellington Castillo but lost for the 17th time in 25 games.

-Detroit’s Matthew Boyd (9-11), who missed his last start after the death of his grandfather, gave up three runs, eight hits and two walks in five innings.
+Boyd (9-11), who missed his last start after the death of his grandfather, gave up three runs, eight hits and two walks in five innings.

+“Grayson called a great game, and he got me to throw the changeup more often,” Boyd said.
+“I’m not exactly leery about it, but I fell a little in love with my slider.
+He got me out of that.”

+Joe Jimenez pitched the ninth for his eighth save.
 The Tigers (46-109) are trying to avoid the second 110-loss season in club history.
-They need one win during a three-game home series this week against the Twins to avoid an unfortunate record — they’ve lost 56 home games, three shy of the record set by the 1939 St. Louis Browns.

-The White Sox got a homer from Wellington Castillo but lost for the 17th time in 25 games.

-Joe Jimenez pitched the ninth for his eighth save.

 White Sox starter Reynaldo López (9-15) allowed five runs and nine hits, including three home runs, in four innings.

+“This was a bad day, and I definitely can’t say it has been a good season,” López said.
+“I have to take it as a learning season and apply those lessons toward next year.”

-Boyd retired the first two batters of the game, but Jose Abreu singled and Eloy Jimenez hit his 30th homer.
+Boyd retired the first two batters of the game, but Jose Abreu singled and Jimenez hit his 30th homer.
 It was the 242nd homer allowed by the Tigers this season, breaking the franchise record set in 1996.

 Candelario tied it in the bottom of the inning, hitting his eighth homer off López, and Beckham made it 3-2 with a solo home run in the second.